utkarshp1161/Neu_sde/README.md

     - Run python train.py

 3. To visualize the field plots from learnt Neural model:
-                                *a) Enter path of model weights plot_field.py *b) change parameters for visualization in plot_field.py (as per need) *c) Run python plot_field.py
+    - Enter path of model weights plot_field.py
+    - change parameters for visualization in plot_field.py (as per need)
+    - Run python plot_field.py

 4. Extra utilites:
-        *a) Data augmentation: Use augment.py to augment the data as per discussed in the paper (You will need to train on this new data)
+    - Data augmentation: Use augment.py to augment the data as per discussed in the paper (You will need to train on this new data)
-        *b) Sample path: Use sample_path.py to sample a path from learnt neural model
+    - Sample path: Use sample_path.py to sample a path from learnt neural model